nsde/MineControl/README.md

-# StyxMCClient
+# MineControl
-A exerimental hack client.
+Using MineControl, you can access the options.txt easily and use autoclickers.
 This is not for PvP usage, but for testing/coding.